 In addition, two-thirds of recent OSHA construction inspections resulted in citations for serious safety violations, according to the New York Times.
 Even so, the same construction companies continue to be involved in projects throughout the New York City area.
 Lockout/tagout failures are often the underlying cause of serious injuries.
 Equipment that is being maintained may not have been disconnected from the power source or released hazardous stored energy.
 Tagout warning devices are required to protect those who are servicing equipment but are easier to remove and provide less protection than lockout devices.
 In either case, a violation can leave a worker permanently or fatally injured.

 The penalties imposed on these companies are minimal and have not proved to deter companies that consistently put workers in harm’s way.
 These companies must be held accountable.
-That’s when the New York construction accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, get involved.
+That’s when the New York construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, get involved.
 Were you or your family member seriously injured or killed in an electrical injury while working construction?
 Our goal is to help you pursue full justice.

 Generally, injuries sustained on a job site are covered under workers’ compensation, so long as you were performing your normal duties.
 However, electrical injuries can be devastating, leading to extensive medical bills, lost wages, and paralysis.
 The insurance company who covers the job site may be unwilling to offer proper compensation or deny your claim altogether, even if the construction company violated safety standards.
 If your claim is denied and you believe you have grounds for an appeal, contact a New York workers’ compensation attorney to review your case and discuss what options are available to you.